Planning Your Dream Police Facility

 Harbour Contractors was selected for Chicago’s new 23rd, now 19th, District Police Station, replacing their existing facility.
 The old station was built in the 1930s and did not have adequate space or amenities to service the Town Hall District.

-The project was designed to accommodate a staff of 450 people over three shifts and contains both male and female locker rooms, roll call room, exercise room, sallyport, holding cells, interview rooms, evidence areas, 100-seat community room, administrative and general offices, 150-foot communications tower, and a four-story parking garage, with vegetative green roof.
+The project was designed to accommodate a staff of 450 people over three shifts and contains both male and female locker rooms, roll call room, exercise room, sallyport, holding cells, interview rooms, evidence areas, 100-seat community room, administrative and general offices, 150-foot communications tower, and a four-story parking garage, with a vegetative green roof.

 Achieving LEED® Gold Certification from the USGBC